sider/sider-docs/docs/tools/ruby/reek.md

 ### Options

-You can use several options to more comfortable analysis to your project.

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | [`root_dir`](../../getting-started/custom-configuration.md#root-dir-option) | `string` | Directory which runs the analyzer. |